squallstar/support-ticketing/Readme.md

 # SUPPORT-TICKETING

-Support-Ticketing is a micro-application that let you manage your project issues and let your customers to create tickets and discuss about them.
+Support-Ticketing is a micro-application that lets you to manage your project issues and gives your customers the opportunity to create tickets and discuss about them.
-Under the hood, the framework is **Mint** by Squallstar Studio.
+Under the hood, the ticketing system is made with **PHP5** and the framework is **Mint** by Squallstar Studio.
+Currently it supports only **MySQL** databases!

 # How to install